lexnederbragt/INF-BIO9120_fall2013_de_novo_assembly/practicals/Mapping_reads_to_an_assembly.md

 ####Mapping paired end reads

-Mapping the reads using `bwa mem` yields SAM output.
+Mapping the reads using `bwa-0.7.5a mem` yields SAM output.
 Instead of saving this output to disk, we will immediately convert it to a sorted BAM file by piping into the `samtools`program.
 'Sorted' here means that the alignments of the mapped reads are in the order of the reference sequences, rather than random.
 Finally, we will generate an index of the sorted BAM file for faster searching later on.

 First, create a new folder and `cd` into it: